 You can create rubrics from an assignment, test, discussion, or grade book.
 At this time, you can only associate rubrics with assessments with no questions.
 You can associate an existing rubric unless you've already graded the item.

-2. In the Additional Tools section, select Add grading rubric > Create New Rubric.
+In the Additional Tools section, select Use grading rubric > Add grading rubric.

-4. Select a Rubric Type: Percentage or Percentage Range, Points, or Points Range.
+Rename the rubric, then select a Rubric Type: Percentage, Percentage Range, Points, or Points Range.

 By default, four criteria rows and four achievement level columns appear.
 You can add, delete, and rename the rows and columns.
 Point to a cell to access the edit and delete icons.
 Select the plus sign wherever you want to add a row or column and type a title.
 If you do not want the new row or column, you can delete it.